How to Apply

 Letters of Reference

 Three references are required from persons who are knowledgeable about the student’s academic and research potential and capabilities.
 Ideally, references would be from a professor, teacher or employer (i.e. two academic and one professional).
+Reference letters must be on institutional letterhead, and signed by the referee (electronic signatures are acceptable).

 Upon submission of the application, the GSMS system will automatically email the referees to complete references.
 Referees are permitted to upload a reference letter to the portal in addition to completing the referee form.
 If the referees have not received the reference email, contact the MatCH Program Administrator as soon as possible.